-10. Right to Reject Advertisement.
+9. Right to Reject Advertisement.

-Publisher Company has the right to reject any Ad Materials, and to cancel any Advertiser advertisement, if Publisher Company has good cause to believe that such Ad Materials are not in compliance with local laws.
+Publisher Company has the right to reject any Ad Materials, and to cancel any Advertiser advertisement, if Publisher Company has good cause to believe that such Ad Materials are not in compliance with applicable legislation.
 However, the Publisher Company must promptly provide Advertiser with written notice of such rejection and/or cancellation, together with the specific reason for such rejection and/or cancellation, and any materials supporting such reason.

-11. Term; Cancellation and Termination; Survival.
+10. Term; Cancellation and Termination; Survival.

 The term of this Agreement shall commence on the Effective Date, and shall continue until (i) terminated as provided for herein; or (ii) superseded by a future agreement between the parties.

 Advertiser may cancel any advertising campaign or placement on no less than 24 hours prior notice to Publisher Company, unless a different cancellation period is expressly stated in the IO.
 In the event of such a cancellation, Advertiser shall be liable solely for ads actually delivered through the effective time of cancellation according to the pricing terms agreed upon by the Parties.

-(C) Either Party may terminate this Agreement, with or without cause, by providing the other Party with ten (10) days’ written notice.
-In the event of such a termination, all IOs shall be deemed cancelled, and Advertiser shall be liable solely for ads actually delivered through the effective time of cancellation according to the pricing terms agreed upon by the Parties.
+Either Party may terminate this Agreement, with or without cause, by providing the other Party with ten (10) days’ written notice.
+In the event of such a termination, all IOs shall be deemed cancelled, and Advertiser shall be liable solely for advertisements actually delivered through the effective time of cancellation according to the pricing terms agreed upon by the Parties.

 Upon any termination or expiration of this Agreement, or any IOInsertion Order, all licenses granted to the Publisher Company in connection with such IO or hereunder, as applicable, shall immediately terminate, and the Publisher Company shall cease using and promptly return and purge its files of all Ad Materials relating to such IO or this Agreement, as applicable, and all related Advertiser confidential information.

-13a.
-Provision of Advertising Materials.
+11. Provision of Advertising Materials.

-FOR CAMPAIGNS TARGETING THE FOLLOWING GEOS (GB, DK, and IT) THESE ADDITIONAL TERMS APPLY: Publisher Company must not engage in any advertising, marketing or promotional efforts which violate any law and gaming license requirements Publisher Company must not engage in any advertising on copyright infringing sites, or that could reflect negatively upon our business reputation.
-In addition to this, any advertising or marketing by the publisher must be compliant with the UK Advertising Codes (Committee of Advertising Practice (CAP) and Broadcast Committee of Advertising Practice (BCAP)) and any other relevant industry code of practice on advertising.
+FOR CAMPAIGNS TARGETING THE FOLLOWING GEOS (GB, DK, and IT) THESE ADDITIONAL TERMS APPLY: Publisher Company must not engage in any advertising, marketing or promotional efforts which violate any law and gaming license requirements.
+Publisher Company must not engage in any advertising on copyright infringing sites, or that could reflect negatively upon our business reputation.
+In addition to this, any advertising or marketing by the Publisher Company must be compliant with the UK Advertising Codes (Committee of Advertising Practice (CAP) and Broadcast Committee of Advertising Practice (BCAP)) and any other relevant industry code of practice on advertising.

 3.24.3 the quality of the product that the consumer must buy has been reduced.
 CAP and BCAP have published joint guidance on the use of “free”.
 3.25 Marketers must not describe an element of a package as “free” if that element is included in the package price unless consumers are likely to regard it as an additional benefit because it has recently been added to the package without increasing its price.
 3.26 Marketers must not use the term “free trial” to describe “satisfaction or your money back” offers or offers for which a non-refundable purchase is required.

 Principle Advertisements must not describe a product or service as “free”, “gratis”, “without charge” or similar if the consumer has to pay anything other than the unavoidable cost of responding to the promotion and collecting or paying for delivery of the item.
 3.25 Advertisements must make clear the extent of the commitment consumers must make to take advantage of a “free” offer.
-Advertisements must not describe items as “free” if: 3.25.1 consumers have to pay for packing, packaging, handling or administration of the “free” product or service 3.25.2 the cost of response, including the price of a product or service that consumers must buy to take advantage of the offer, has been increased, except where the increase results from factors that are unrelated to the cost of the promotion.
+Advertisements must not describe items as “free” if: 3.25.1 consumers have to pay for packing, packaging, handling or administration of the “free” product or service 3.25.2 The cost of response, including the price of a product or service that consumers must buy to take advantage of the offer, has been increased, except where the increase results from factors that are unrelated to the cost of the promotion.
 3.25.3 the quality of the product or service that consumers must buy has been reduced 3.26 Advertisements must not describe an element of a package as “free” if that element is included in the package price, unless consumers are likely to regard it as an additional benefit because it has recently been added to the package without increasing its price.
 3.27 Advertisements must not use the term “free trial” to describe a “satisfaction or your money back” offer or an offer for which a non-refundable purchase is required.